 Cartoons certainly have popular appeal.
 They can get important messages across in a concise way.
-They can even be funny, boosting the chances that they’ll spread far and wide (like the latest silly youtube video).
-Plus, animated cartoons can be used to present very complex material in an easily digestable form—especially useful when such description requires an element of time.
+They can even be funny, boosting the chances that they’ll spread far and wide (like the latest silly YouTube video).
+Plus, animated cartoons can be used to present very complex material in an easily digestible form—especially useful when such description requires an element of time.

 Before we jump into the security cartoon pond, I have a confession to make—every night I read the comics pages published by my local paper, the Washington Post.
 I’m not sure I learn anything, but it sure is fun.
 This nightly ritual may color my thinking about security cartoons.

-Security gurus often glibly state that if it weren’t for users, we wouln’t have any security problems.
+Security gurus often glibly state that if it weren’t for users, we wouldn’t have any security problems.
 Is this anything more than a good laugh line?
-User behavior alone clearly can’t singlehandedly solve the security problem, but some critical aspects of security do in fact hinge on user behavior.
-Think about malicious code propagation through attachments in popular office formats like Adobe pdf for just a moment, and you’ll see what I mean.
+User behavior alone clearly can’t single-handedly solve the security problem, but some critical aspects of security do in fact hinge on user behavior.
+Think about malicious code propagation through attachments in popular office formats like Adobe PDF for just a moment, and you’ll see what I mean.

 The use of cartoons does not need to be limited to non-technical users.
 Even experienced security people can benefit from cartoons.
 As an example, consider the well-publicized but not that well-understood cross-site scripting (XSS) attack.

 Here’s how Greg Hoglund and I introduce XSS in Chapter 5 of Exploiting Software (Addison-Wesley 2004):